jeffThompson/PhysicalComputing/Week03_Buttons/Demos/05-BasicKeyboardInput.md

 ### CHALLENGES

-1. Looking at the reference, try having the keyboard send different characters!
+1. Look at the different key codes in the reference.
+Try having the keyboard send different characters!
 2. Can you wire up a second button and have it press a different character?
 3. Can you have a `count` variable go up every time the button is pressed, then have it send that value as a key press?
 (Hint: `count` will probably have to reset when it reaches 10, since there's no key for that.)